Albert-Weller Award

 Albert-Weller Award 2022

-The Division of Photochemistry of the German Chemical Society and the German Bunsen Society for Physical Chemistry awarded the Albert-Weller Award 2022 to Dr. Carolin Müller and Dr. Felix Strieth-Kalthoff.
+The Division of Photochemistry of the German Chemical Society and the German Bunsen Society for Physical Chemistry awarded the Albert-Weller Award 2022 to Dr. Carolin Müller and Dr. Felix Strieth-Kalthoff on September 20, 2022 at the 28th Lecture Conference on Photochemistry in Düsseldorf.

-The award will go to Dr. Carolin Müller was awarded "in recognition of her outstanding dissertation with the title “Towards Operando Spectroscopy of Supramolecular Photocatalysts -" written in the working group of Prof. Dr. Benjamin Dietzek-Ivanšić at the Friedrich Schiller University Jena and the Leibniz Institute for Photonic Technologies - A Case Study on Ru-dppz-derived Systems".
-As part of her dissertation, Dr. Müller succeeded in taking important steps towards operando sub-ps time-resolved transient absorption spectroscopy and thus in studying the processes that occur after light excitation in molecular photocatalysts In doing so, Dr. Müller was able to characterize the photophysics of extremely short-lived reaction intermediates during the course of photocatalytic hydrogen evolution and thus obtain information about the reaction mechanism and possible deactivation paths of the molecular photocatalysts, which influence the efficiency and stability of the systems.
+The prize is awarded to Dr. Carolin Müller "in recognition of her outstanding dissertation entitled “Towards Operando Spectroscopy of Supramolecular Photocatalysts – A Case Study on Ru-dppz-derived Systems”, which she wrote in the working group of Prof. Dr. Benjamin Dietzek-Ivanšić at the Friedrich Schiller University Jena and the Leibniz Institute of Photonic Technologies.
+As part of her dissertation, Dr. Müller succeeded in taking important steps towards operando sub-ps time-resolved transient absorption spectroscopy and thus investigating the processes that take place in molecular photocatalysts after light excitation.
+Dr. Müller succeeded in characterizing the photophysics of extremely short-lived reaction intermediates during the course of photocatalytic hydrogen evolution and thus obtaining information about the reaction mechanism and possible deactivation pathways of the molecular photocatalysts that influence the efficiency and stability of the systems."

-The award will go to Dr. Strieth-Kalthoff was awarded "in recognition of his outstanding dissertation entitled “Systematic and computer-aided methods for the discovery and development of chemical reactions" written in the working group of Prof. Dr. Frank Glorius at the Westphalian Wilhelms University in Münster.
-The dissertation impressively shows How methods of organic synthesis, combinatorial chemistry, time-resolved spectroscopy and quantum chemistry can be used to discover novel photocatalytic reactions as well as to investigate and understand their molecular mechanisms newly discovered reactivities based on triplet-triplet energy transfer processes, Mr. Strieth-Kalthoff demonstrates how the knowledge gained can be used for the design of improved catalysts and synthetic transformations.
-This dissertation makes an important contribution to the development of photocatalysis with visible light "towards a milder, broadly applicable and therefore more sustainable strategy for the synthesis of complex organic molecules".
+The prize will be awarded to Dr. Strieth-Kalthoff was awarded "in recognition of his outstanding dissertation entitled "Systematic and computer-aided methods for the discovery and development of chemical reactions" written in the working group of Prof. Dr. Frank Glorius at the Westfälische Wilhelms-Universität Münster.
+The dissertation impressively shows how methods of organic synthesis, combinatorial chemistry, time-resolved spectroscopy and quantum chemistry can be used to discover novel photocatalytic reactions as well as to investigate and understand their molecular mechanisms.
+Using the newly discovered reactivities based on triplet-triplet energy transfer processes, Mr. Strieth-Kalthoff demonstrates how the knowledge gained can be used to design improved catalysts and synthetic transformations.
+This dissertation thus makes an important contribution to the development of photocatalysis with visible light towards a milder, broadly applicable and thus more sustainable strategy for the synthesis of complex organic molecules".

 Albert-Weller Award 2020